 - Run water

-Now in some cases, having eyes that are too dry may cause a seemingly opposite effect called reflex tearing.
+Now in some cases, dry eyes may cause a seemingly opposite effect called reflex tearing.
 This is when the dryness sends a signal to the nervous system to produce excess tears.
 But when these excess tears are produced, it overwhelms the system, causing tears to overflow.
 These tears are not like normal tears in that they are mostly water.
 Because there isn’t much oil to them, they do not actually do you much good in terms of lubricating your surface.

 - Air conditioner, heater, fan, or hairdryer use

 - Side effects of medications like antihistamines

 - Sjogren’s syndrome, rheumatoid arthritis, diabetes, or thyroid condition

 - Skin conditions like rosacea, psoriasis, scalp and face dermatitis